top of page

 Smart Solar Billing

-It is critical to notify all customers of this change regardless of whether they have a system currently installed, if they have yet to apply for interconnection, or if they are just beginning their journey into solar.
+It is critical to notify all customers of this change regardless of whether they had a system installed prior to the transition or if they are just beginning their journey into solar.

 We have created a toolkit to help you and your team understand the changes.
 The toolkit also includes materials for you to share with current and new customers to notify them of the transition.